 Your Family History - Army, published by the Imperial War Museum.

-If you know that the soldier lost his life while on active service, there are two prime internet resources to start your search from;-
+If you know that the soldier lost his life while on active service, there are two prime computer based resources from which to start your search;-

 The Commonwealth